aajonusnet/aajonusnet/md/QNA/Q&A Of August 28, 2010.md

 Q: I don't have a lot of muscle.
 So I mean, I wish I knew how to build it.

-A: Yeah, but most of the whey you have is under the skin, so it's toxic waste that's not being removed.
+A: Yeah, but most of the waste you have is under the skin, so it's toxic waste that's not being removed.
 You may have to do, you know, the hot baths every day, you know, if you really want to move that quicker.

 Q: Yeah, I have in mind, I just thought, after I fainted that day, I just didn't take anymore, so I'm like, God, I don't want to be fainting every time I get out of the bathtub.